vndly/android-publisher/README.md

 # Android Publisher

-The main class receives as a parameter the path of the config file with has the following format:
+The main class receives as a first parameter the path of the config file with has the following format:

 ```ini
 application.name=???